Frequently Asked Questions

 Because your portraits should look like you — not like everyone else's.
 I start every session with a conversation about who you are, what you love, and what you want your portraits to say.
 From there, we build a session around your personality, your interests, and the locations that mean something to you.
 No two sessions look alike, because no two seniors are alike.
 I also share images with you throughout the session so you can see how great things are looking in real time, which helps you relax and be yourself.

-Families and Children Questions
+Families and Children FAQ

 What should my family wear for our photo session?